endless-nameless-inc/cheshire/README.md

    log('KittyRace deployed at:', kittyRace.address)
    ```

-2. Start your dApp's web application so it inherits the various [environment variables](#cheshire-environment-variables) set by Cheshire.
+2. Start your dApp's web application, so it inherits the various [environment variables](#cheshire-environment-variables) set by Cheshire.

    We recommend adopting the convention in the `setup.js` shipped with Cheshire which simply expects the `APP_START` environment variable to contain a command that starts your dApp's web application.